Embeddings are underrated#

 embedding = response['embedding']

 The size of the array depends on what model you’re using.
-Gemini’s text-embedding-004 returns an array of 768 numbers whereas Voyage AI’s voyage-3 returns an array of 1024 numbers.
+Gemini’s text-embedding-004 model returns an array of 768 numbers whereas Voyage AI’s voyage-3 model returns an array of 1024 numbers.
 This is one of the reasons why you can’t use embeddings from different providers interchangeably.
-(The other and main reason is that the numbers from one model mean something completely different than the numbers from another model.)
+(The main reason is that the numbers from one model mean something completely different than the numbers from another model.)

 Does it cost a lot of money?#